 Precious opals are often worn as rings, brooches, earrings, and necklaces.
 The bigger the stone, the better its play-of-color.
 They’re usually cut in a way to maximize the color-changing pattern, even if it makes the opal disproportional.
-Opals that have a dome-shaped surface, which are also the best cut for the play-of-color.
+Opals that have a dome-shaped surface are also the best cut for the play-of-color.
 Depending on their colors, opals can be paired with both silver and yellow gold.

 When it comes to tourmalines, it’s all about the intensity of the color.
 Red and pink tourmalines, as well as Paraiba tourmalines, are the most popular choices for jewelry.
 Paraiba tourmalines usually have a custom cut, due to their color pattern and high value.
 Common cuts for tourmalines include pear, oval, and brilliant cuts.
 They can also be fashioned into long rectangles.
 Due to its diversity, tourmalines can be worn as rings, necklaces, pendants, brooches, earrings, and bracelets.

 Many factors can determine the price of these October birthstones.
 High-quality precious opals are sometimes more expensive than emeralds, sapphires, rubies, and even diamonds.
 An opal’s quality depends on three chief aspects: color, pattern, and clarity.
 It goes without saying that opals that have the play-of-color phenomenon are more valuable than common ones.